Protecting Your World

 Closed-cell foam is more costly because it has a higher R-value and is denser.
 When the wall requires insulation, open-cell foam is a good choice.
 As long as the outside water can’t penetrate the open cell insulation, it’s fine.

-This complexity regarding the movement of air and water is why experts should be consulted to help make sure that all factors are considered, and the finished basement decisions are made as a whole.
+This complexity regarding the movement of air and water is why experts should be consulted to help ensure that all factors are considered and that the finished basement decisions are made as a whole.

 When it comes to your finished basement, some of the most significant choices are made for wall and floor systems behind the scenes, for what goes on underneath your couch, pool table, and drink station that no one else will ever see.
 But once those are made, you can rest assured that your carpet, furniture, and whatever treasured objects you have stashed down there will remain in good shape for years to come.